harsh15520/python_learnings/day 4/text processor program/day 5/login system/README.md

 | Basic         | Single user, hardcoded credentials       |
 | Intermediate  | Multiple users, dictionary lookup        |
 | Advanced      | Limited attempts, password masking, registration |

-***

-Would you like to try building one of these, or add features like password strength checking or persistent storage?